 Complete the education requirements

-You can submit your application to sit for the examination prior to completing your degree, assuming you provide material proof that your program will be finished by the time you actually sit for the first examination.
+You can submit your application to sit for the CPA exam prior to completing your degree, assuming you provide material proof that your program will be finished by the time you actually sit for the first examination.
 A Certificate of Enrollment and a certified transcript from your college or university will satisfy this requirement.

-Apply to take the Uniform CPA Examination
+Apply to take the Uniform CPA Exam

 - Application fee of $170.